Rari-Capital/fuse-v1/README.md

 ## To do

 - Merge in `fuse-contracts` to reduce mental overhead
-- Investigate `src/liquidators/BalancerPoolTokenLiquidator.sol` lint issue, `CurveMetapoolLpTokenLiquidator` crash
+- Investigate `src/liquidators/BalancerPoolTokenLiquidator.sol` lint issue